PhD History, Carleton University

 My scholarship examines cultural landscapes, governance, and commemoration.
 It historicizes people and parks as well as sense of place and heritage.
 Landscapes are temporally and cross-culturally discursive places of social memory.
 Reading cultural production through outdoor pursuits in landscapes suggests the complex constructions of identities, place, region, and nation synthesized through the historical movement of people and ideas.
 Voluntary sector roles among clubs and NGOs also emerge in my studies.

-I contribute to advocacy and policy consultations for parks and heritage, currently focused on efforts to establish a new National Urban Park in the Edmonton Metropolitan Region.
-I also work in public history with broader community advocacy for the heritage preservation of the historic Ring Houses, a century-old Horse Barn, and other valuable sites at the University of Alberta.
+I am currently focused on efforts to create a new National Urban Park in the Edmonton Metropolitan Region, contributing to advocacy and policy collaborations for Canadian heritage.
+I also work in public history with broader community advocacy for the preservation of the historic Ring Houses, a century-old Horse Barn, and other valuable heritage sites at the University of Alberta.
 Heritage, museums, and public history intrigue me.
 My heritage studies research and advocacy for public history involves many sites and persons.
 These encompass the UNESCO Beaver Hills Biosphere, Cave and Basin National Historic Site, Elizabeth Parker and A.O.
 Wheeler as Persons of National Historic Significance (HSMBC), the original Queen Elizabeth Outdoor Swimming Pool in Edmonton, and the historic Rossdale Power Plant in Edmonton's river valley.
 Commemoration and education are a special focus.
 I contributed to the Tipton Playground Exhibition community heritage initiative as a project co-funded by Kule Institute of Advanced Study (KIAS) and other public grants.

 I am recruiting new graduate students for January 2022.